Selina Cancun Downtown: An Unbiased Review

 I hope Selina fixes this issue since it would be an easy situation to take care of by simply installing a gate at the parking lot entrance and/or putting a security guard there at night.

 I was happy with the cleanliness during both of my stays at Selina Cancun Downtown.
-The staff clean the bathrooms regularly (of course, you can always hit it at a bad time—these are shared bathrooms we’re talking about here).
+The staff cleans the bathrooms regularly (of course, you can always hit it at a bad time—these are shared bathrooms we’re talking about here).

 The staff was also very friendly and welcoming.